tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 ## Mounting

 - File tree: the overall layout
-- filesystem: the chunks attached to the tree
+- Filesystems: the chunks attached to the tree

-In most situations, filesystems are attached to the tree with the `mount` command. mount maps a directory within the existing file tree, called the **mount point**, to the root of the newly attached filesystem.
+In most situations, filesystems are attached to the tree with the `mount` command. `mount` maps a directory within the existing file tree, called the **mount point**, to the root of the newly attached filesystem.

 `$ sudo mount /dev/sda4 /users`